256dpi/fire/spark/README.md

 ## WebSocket

-To watch resources, the client initiates a WebSocket connection to the a group action:
+To watch resources, the client initiates a WebSocket connection to the group action:

 ```
 wss://example.com/v1/api/watch